fracpete/bootstrapp/README.md

 # bootstrapp
-Command-line tool for bootstrapping Java applications just by using Maven dependencies and/or external jar files.
+Command-line tool for bootstrapping Java applications by using Maven dependencies and/or external jar files.
 It allows you to generate cross-platform applications, by using shell scripts for Linux/Mac and batch files for Windows, or Linux packages for Debian (`.deb`) and/or Redhat (`.rpm`).

 ## Command-line options